liudesign/codeLouisville-jqMod/README.md

+#JQuery Basics
-# Where all the jQuery exercises and challenges would go.
+### Where all the jQuery exercises and challenges would go.

 ###Notes
-- things to add
+- things to add, what was learned
 -